gaetanlop/Hotel_Booking_Cancelation/README.md

 * Feature Engineering:
   * adding another column 'home_country'
   * deal with data leakage
-  * Feature Selecgion using SelectKBest
+  * Feature Selection using SelectKBest
 * Deal with categorical variables

 The most important thing that I had to deal with during the Data Cleaning is removing sources of Data Leakage.